 Ireland's Infrastructure Bill to Fast-Track Major Projects Could Be Law by Summer

 A landmark Infrastructure Bill designed to accelerate the delivery of large-scale public projects in Ireland is on course to be enacted by summer 2026, with Minister for Infrastructure Jack Chambers set to bring the legislation before Cabinet.
+The bill aims to streamline planning and approval processes for major infrastructure projects, addressing long-standing concerns about delays that have hampered Ireland's ability to deliver critical housing, transport, and energy infrastructure.

 Background

-Ireland has faced persistent criticism over the slow pace of infrastructure delivery, with major projects frequently delayed by planning disputes, legal challenges, and bureaucratic processes.
-The government's Housing for All strategy has set a target of 40,000 new homes annually, but delivery has consistently fallen short.
-The Infrastructure Bill is intended to provide a legal framework for fast-tracking projects deemed to be of national strategic importance.
+Ireland has faced persistent and damaging criticism over the slow pace of infrastructure delivery, with major projects frequently delayed by planning disputes, legal challenges, and bureaucratic processes that have added years and hundreds of millions of euros to project costs.
+The National Children's Hospital, which became a byword for cost overruns and delays, and the long-running difficulties with the MetroLink project in Dublin have crystallised public frustration with the existing system.
+The government's Housing for All strategy has set a target of 40,000 new homes annually, but delivery has consistently fallen short, with planning bottlenecks identified as a key constraint.

 Key Developments